fubar2/pcapGrok/README.md

   -a, --append          Append multiple input files before processing as
                         PcapVis previously did.
 New default is to batch process each input pcap file separately.
+  -b [BLACKLIST [BLACKLIST ...]], --blacklist [BLACKLIST [BLACKLIST ...]]
+                        Blacklist of protocols - NONE of the packets having these layers shown eg DNS NTP ARP RTP RIP -E LAYOUTENGINE, --layoutengine LAYOUTENGINE
+                        Graph layout method - dot, sfdp etc.
+  -fi, --frequent-in    Print frequently contacted nodes to stdout -fo, --frequent-out   Print frequent source nodes to stdout -g GRAPHVIZ, --graphviz GRAPHVIZ
+                        Graph will be exported for downstream applications to the specified file (dot format) -G GEOPATH, --geopath GEOPATH
+                        Path to maxmind geodb data
+  -hf HOSTSFILE, --hostsfile HOSTSFILE
+                        Optional hosts file, following the same format as the dns cache file, which will have priority over existing entries in the cache
   -i [PCAPS [PCAPS ...]], --pcaps [PCAPS [PCAPS ...]]
-                        Mandatory space delimited list of capture files to be analyzed - wildcards work too - e.g. -i Y*.pcap -p PICTURES, --pictures PICTURES
+                        Mandatory space delimited list of capture files to be analyzed - wildcards work too - e.g. -i Y*.pcap -k KYDDBPATH, --kyddbpath KYDDBPATH
+                        Path to KYD database of known fingerbank IoT DHCP signatures to check against any DHCP requests in the packet capture files
+  -l GEOLANG, --geolang GEOLANG
+                        Language to use for geoIP names --layer2              Device (mac address) topology network graph --layer3              IP layer message graph.
+Default --layer4              TCP/UDP message graph
+  -n NMAX, --nmax NMAX  Automagically draw individual protocols if more than
+                        --nmax nodes.
+100 seems too many for any one graph.
+  -o OUTPATH, --outpath OUTPATH
+                        All outputs will be written to the supplied path.
+                        Default (if none supplied) is current working directory
+  -p PICTURES, --pictures PICTURES
                         Image filename stub for all images - layers and protocols are prepended to make file names.
 Use (e.g.)
                         .pdf or .png extension to specify the image type.
 PDF is best for large graphs
-  -o OUTPATH, --outpath OUTPATH
-                        All outputs will be written to the supplied path.
-                        Default (if none supplied) is current working directory
-  -g GRAPHVIZ, --graphviz GRAPHVIZ
-                        Graph will be exported for downstream applications to the specified file (dot format) --layer2              Device (mac address) topology network graph --layer3              IP layer message graph.
-Default --layer4              TCP/UDP message graph
-  -w [WHITELIST [WHITELIST ...]], --whitelist [WHITELIST [WHITELIST ...]]
-                        Whitelist of protocols - only packets matching these layers shown - eg IP Raw HTTP -b [BLACKLIST [BLACKLIST ...]], --blacklist [BLACKLIST [BLACKLIST ...]]
-                        Blacklist of protocols - NONE of the packets having these layers shown eg DNS NTP ARP RTP RIP -r [RESTRICT [RESTRICT ...]], --restrict [RESTRICT [RESTRICT ...]]
+  -P, --paralleldnsOFF  Turn OFF threading for parallel dns/whois queries.
+                        Default is to use threading -S, --squishportsOFF  Turn OFF layer4 port squishing to simplify networks by ignoring ports - all port activity is summed to the host ip.
+Default is to squish ports -r [RESTRICT [RESTRICT ...]], --restrict [RESTRICT [RESTRICT ...]]
                         Whitelist of device mac addresses - restrict all graphs to traffic to or device(s).
-Specify mac address(es) as "xx:xx:xx:xx:xx:xx" -fi, --frequent-in    Print frequently contacted nodes to stdout -fo, --frequent-out   Print frequent source nodes to stdout -G GEOPATH, --geopath GEOPATH
-                        Path to maxmind geodb data
-  -l GEOLANG, --geolang GEOLANG
-                        Language to use for geoIP names -E LAYOUTENGINE, --layoutengine LAYOUTENGINE
-                        Graph layout method - dot, sfdp etc.
-  -s SHAPE, --shape SHAPE
+Specify mac address(es) as "xx:xx:xx:xx:xx:xx" -s SHAPE, --shape SHAPE
                         Graphviz node shape - circle, diamond, box etc.
-  -n NMAX, --nmax NMAX  Automagically draw individual protocols if more than
-                        --nmax nodes.
-100 seems too many for any one graph.
-  -hf HOSTSFILE, --hostsfile HOSTSFILE
-                        Optional hosts file, following the same format as the dns cache file, which will have priority over existing entries in the cache
+  -w [WHITELIST [WHITELIST ...]], --whitelist [WHITELIST [WHITELIST ...]]
+                        Whitelist of protocols - only packets matching these layers shown - eg IP Raw HTTP

 ```